Pathoschild/DesignByContract/README.md

 **Pathoschild.DesignByContract** is a little aspect-oriented library which enables design-by-contract preconditions and postconditions.
 By annotating your code with attributes like `[NotNull]`, you can eliminate boilerplate validation logic while enabling helpful exception messages and making your code much more robust and refactor-safe.
 These annotation attributes are also recognized by [ReSharper](http://www.jetbrains.com/resharper/) when it has an equivalent annotation, which gives you real-time feedback on contract violations as you type.

-The library is built on top of [PostSharp](http://www.sharpcrafters.com/), a proprietary and commercial framework that requires a license for use (the [free Starter License](http://www.sharpcrafters.com/purchase/compare) is sufficient).
+The library uses [PostSharp](http://www.sharpcrafters.com/) for its compile-time aspect weaving, a proprietary and commercial framework that requires a license for use (the [free Starter License](http://www.sharpcrafters.com/purchase/compare) is sufficient).
 A license is only required to build the project containing the annotations — there are no licensing requirements to reference the compiled project.
 The eventual goal is to migrate to an open-source alternative like [SheepAspect](http://sheepaspect.org) when it's mature enough.

 **This is an early proof of concept, and shouldn't really be used in production yet.
 (We're using it in production, but we're _crazy_.)**